marmelab/sedy/.github/CONTRIBUTING.md

 Want to open a PR on Sedy?
 Thank you!
-Heare are a few things you need to know.
+Here are a few things you need to know.

 # Project organisation
 This repository is splitted into three parts with very different roles.

 - The actual Sedy code triggered by the GitHub webhook (`sedy`)
 - The Sedy website hosted on https://marmelab.com/sedy/ (`installer`)
-- An AWS lambda function which transforms GitHub code in access token (`oauth`)
+- An AWS lambda function transforming GitHub Oauth temporary code in access token (`oauth`)

-They all contains their own `makefile` and `package.json`.
+They all contain their own `makefile` and `package.json`.

 ```bash
 .